The Top 6 Reasons I’m not Commenting on Your Blog

 I understand.
-Spam annoys me as much as it annoys you. however, if your filter is set that unless I am your bff my comment can’t get past your filter, then you lose my comment.
+Spam annoys me as much as it annoys you. however, if your filter is set that unless I am your BFF my comment can’t get past your filter, then you lose my comment.

 5. I hate that you moderate your comments.

-I see the comment section as a ”real time” converstion.
+I see the comment section as a “real-time” conversation.
 Joe comments on your post, Susie chimes in and agrees with Joe on all but one point, Barb jumps in and adds her thoughts.
 It is a conversation.
 If you have your comments set up to await moderation then you lose that conversational feel.
 It is disheartening for a reader to go through the trouble to type out a thoughtful comment and then get a notice that it will appear on the site once it is approved.
 Once again, sure it cuts down on spam comments, but at the cost of cutting down on insightful comments as well.

 6. I don’t think that you read my comments.

-If I peek in your comment section and see that it is a lot of comments from your reader, and no response from you, I’m not sure I have much to add to a one sided conversation.
+If I peek in your comment section and see that it is a lot of comments from your reader, and no response from you, I’m not sure I have much to add to a one-sided conversation.

 There you have it!
-I’m no comment snob and I love to leave my thoughts around the internet, but if you were wondering why you’ve not seen much of me at your blog, this is probably why.
+I’m no comment snob and I love to leave my thoughts around the internet, but if you were wondering why you’ve not seen much of me on your blog, this is probably why.